 Struggle of the Two Natures in Man

-Why do I still struggle with impure thoughts?
+Why do I so often struggle with impure thoughts?

-Why do I want to do things I know are sinful?
+Why do I still want to do things I know are sinful?

-Why do I struggle to do what I know is right?
+Why do I still struggle to do what I know is right?

-Why do I still give in to temptation?
+Why do I still struggle with and give in to temptation?

 Father, Son and Holy Spirit, Acts 17:29, Romans 1:20, Colossians 2:9.
 The way that shakes out is that when God created us, He made us with three parts, a spirit, a soul and a body.
 These three parts are mentioned in 1 Thessalonians 5:23 and lots of other places in the Bible."And the very God of peace sanctify you wholly; and